bunyaminergen/MachineLearningWorkflow/README.md

 > “*Mathematics has always existed.
 Humans discovered it.
 Mathematics is essentially a matter of patience.
 It should be understood not by memorizing, but by discovering.” -* **Cahit Arf**
 >

+# What is Machine Learning Workflow
+...

+# How to use

+....s

 # Goal

 Project Purpose etc...